 A strong performance in your studies will also allow you to apply for internships at one of the top accounting firms in the world, such as PwC or Deloitte.
 If you can land a permanent job, then most of these companies will also put you through your remaining chartered exams, too, allowing you to crack on and really start making the big bucks.

-Some of the best schools for accounting include the MIT and Harvard in the US and the University of Oxford in England.
+Some of the best schools for accounting include Stanford, UPenn and the London School of Economics.

 Also consider: Finance, business and economics are all very similar subjects, although if you want to become a chartered accountant, then it makes sense to stick with accounting at an accredited university.